-Legacy Charter School stands as a beacon of hope for students in Greenville’s struggling Sterling neighborhood.
+Legacy Early College stands as a beacon of hope for students in Greenville’s struggling Sterling neighborhood.
 Housed in the historic Parker High School, Legacy was founded to provide a “quality, rigorous, and relevant educational program leading to college graduation” and to empower “under-served urban students to become productive, healthy, principled citizens in a changing society.”

 One of these students, sophomore Ta’Shaun Harris, dreams of a bright future in automotive design or as a graphic designer.
 And thanks to his education journey at Legacy, he is charting a path towards success.